 To support conservation practitioners stepping into leadership positions, we are launching the Emerging Leadership Initiative to identify: best practices in mentorship, challenges and opportunities to the recruitment and retention of conservation leaders, established mentorship programs and gaps of such programs that need to be filled.

 Our long term goal is to advocate for and share best practices for mentorship, increase awareness of existing mentorship programs, and enhance mentorship opportunities.
-For our first two years of this Initiative, we will seek out best practices, host a series of focus groups, and develop a Mentorship “Toolkit” to be distributed broadly across our West-wide network.
+For our first two years of this Initiative, we have sought out best practices, conducted interviews of mentors, mentees and mentorship program coordinators, and are currently in development of a Mentorship Toolkit to be distributed broadly across our West-wide network.
 We envision this Toolkit will be beneficial to those outside of our network as well.

 Who We Are – The Emerging Leadership Working Group is an ongoing effort of the Western Collaborative Conservation Network (WCCN) with the goal of empowering the next generation of collaborative conservation leaders across the American West.
 We strive towards a vision of a future in which a broad and inclusive network of diverse leaders are working together with communities to steward Western landscapes.
 We host an ongoing and dynamic forum that connects emerging leaders with mentors, resources, and peers.
 As part of the WCCN, the reach of this working group extends across 11 western states and over 560 students and professionals engaged in collaborative conservation (see more here).

-Funding Needs – To complete a Mentorship Toolkit as the culmination of our efforts, we are requesting funds to support a shared coordinator position working an average of ten hours a week over the next two years to provide the necessary capacity.
-Securing two years worth of funding will allow the project an appropriate amount of time (with only one 0.25 FTE staff position) to build relationships, conduct research and focus groups, create a mentorship toolkit with outreach materials, distribute these materials widely, and expand our future work.
+Funding Needs – To complete the Mentorship Toolkit as the culmination of our efforts, we received support for a shared coordinator position who has worked with us over the past two years to provide the necessary capacity.
+Paula has helped us build relationships, conduct research, and is currently creating the Mentorship Toolkit with outreach materials.
+We intend to distribute these materials widely, and expand our future work.

 Interested in supporting our work?
 Contact Nicole Reese to learn more.